mallka/easyGeo/README.md

 ## via direct download
 1. download the file (include file)
 2. set floder permissions to 777 for store floder when you on linux ,like chmod -Rf 777  store
-3. use it or learn it from example.php
+3. use it or learn it from *test.php*